Annmixiu/DANet/README.md

 ## Introduction

-The official implementation of "DANET: DIFFERENCE-VALUE ATTENTION NETWORK FOR SINGING MELODY EXTRACTION FROM POLYPHONIC MUSIC".
-We propose a difference-value attention network (DANet) for melody extraction, which can effectively characterize the fundamental frequency based on emphasizing harmonic contour.
+The official implementation of "DANET: DIFFERENCE-AWARE ATTENTION NETWORK FOR SINGING MELODY EXTRACTION FROM POLYPHONIC MUSIC".
+We propose a difference-aware attention network (DANet) for melody extraction, which can effectively characterize the fundamental frequency based on perceiving and emphasizing harmonic contour.
 Experimental result demonstrates the effectiveness of the proposed network.

 ## Important update
 ### 2023.
 09. 04